vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. Notice that your IoT hub is receiving the telemetry messages from the sensor-thl-1000 device.

     Continue to leave the simulated device application running for the next task.

+    > **Note**: If the event monitor starts but no telemetry data is displayed, verify that the Device ID is specified correctly.

 #### Task 3: Change the device configuration through its twin